How to open a German bank account

 One of the best online banks in Germany, ComDirect offers a free bank account with free VISA card and free worldwide cash withdrawal.
 In addition, for new customers, the bank gives a joining bonus of €150 .
 For more information about ComDirect checking account, click here.

-Below is a step by step instruction guide to open a Comdirect current account online with English translation and detailed screenshots.
+Below is a step by step instruction guide to open a Comdirect current account online with an English translation and detailed screenshots.

 Provide your personal details such as name, date of birth, Nationality etc as seen below.